trbrwstr/punchcard/README.md

 * Copybooks, dialect-specific syntax, and compiler directives are not expanded.
 * DATA DIVISION entries are retained as raw lines and section names, not typed data declarations.
 * PROCEDURE DIVISION nesting is shallow: sections, paragraphs, and one-line statements are captured, but no full control-flow graph exists yet.
 * Security posture for future API/LLM work: never send proprietary COBOL to an external model without explicit user approval, redaction policy, and audit logging.
-As Pirkei Avot might nudge us: build a fence around sensitive data.